jimjam-slam/fetch-test/README.md

 6. Once it's done, it becomes available at an automatically generated address.
 Whenever you commit to the branch designated above, it updates.

 7. Now you can set up a custom domain.
+Go to the project view and select the :custom domains" tab.

+8. Select "set up a custom domain"

+9. Type the domain in.

+10. Unfortunately, unlike some other services (eg. Netlify), Cloudlfare Pages needs DNS to be transferred to Cloudflare, so you'll need to go through that process.